The purpose of organic certification is to answer the question “How do I know this is organic?”

 For small-scale organic farmers that only supply local markets, it can be difficult to manage the costs and paperwork requirements of third-party certification.
 Because of this, many countries have started to develop alternative verification systems for local markets where producers and consumers have the opportunity to meet directly.

 Good Market has incubated an Organic Participatory Guarantee System in Sri Lanka that is recognized by IFOAM Organics International.
-If you are in Sri Lanka and want to get involved, you can contact the PGS Coordinator at +94773772122 or by email.
+Learn more.
+If you are in Sri Lanka and want to get involved, you can contact the PGS Coordinator at +94 773 772122 or firstname.lastname@example.org.

 If you want to start a PGS in your own area, we are happy to help.
 Feel feel to use the resources on this site, and if you have any questions, get in touch.